About PARS

 Our Values

-Our international PARS community, which includes parents, professionals, academics, assessors and 'back office' team, shares a common vision, mission, and purpose, along with several core values.
+Our international PARS community includes parents, professionals, academics, assessors and 'back office' team around the world.
+We share a common vision, mission, and purpose, along with several core values.
 These values underpin all our activities, whether working directly with children, delivering training and doing research, or even in our meetings (there's no such thing as a 'boring meeting' in PARS!).

 PARS people find lots of joy in our work - (even the challenges!) - because we get to share transformation in adults and children everyday.
 Being part of an energetic international community of like-minded people is also a huge motivator!
 If you share our vision of a world where children can be children and want to connect with others who think the same, do...